Speak UP in your Daily JSA

 ...and the list goes on.

-Out of all the things the team saw and could easily think of, it bothered me that Personal Protective Equipment (PPE) was rarely mentioned, because I found it affected me every day.
+Out of all the potential risks the team saw and could easily think of, it bothered me that Personal Protective Equipment (PPE) was rarely mentioned, because I found it affected me every day.

 This means that we weren't discussing a huge potential hazard for women on site who are stuck wearing coveralls designed for men's hip-to-height and shoulder span-to-height body proportions.